tomasf18/IES-Project/docs/smart-training-system-documentation/docs/minutes/meeting_9.md

 ## Agenda
 - Discussion on additional API endpoints
-- Dockerfile correction
+- Docker-Compose file correction
 - Timeline for front-end MVP and integration

 ## Key Discussion Points
 - **Expansion of API Endpoints**: The team identified additional endpoints needed for functionality and will prioritize their implementation in the begining of the current iteration using Spring Boot.
-- **Dockerfile Corrections**: It was noted that the Dockerfile required adjustments, specifically the addition of volumes, to ensure data persistence and proper container functionality.
+- **Docker-Compose file Corrections**: It was noted that the Docker-Compose file required adjustments, specifically the addition of volumes, to ensure data persistence and proper container functionality.
 - **Timeline and Deadlines**: The team agreed to have all API endpoints implemented and tested by the end of the week (by Friday, November 8).
 Following this, work on the front-end MVP using React will begin.

 ## Action Items